 Dark sunglasses only help to protect you from glare and ambient light.
 Dark sunglasses will let much sunlight enter your eyes since they make your pupils widely open increasing the chances of contracting eye problems.
 When going for dark sunglasses, make sure their lenses have 100% UV protection.
 Nothing like our Blue Reef a good wooden sunglass.

 Check the Quality of the Lens

-The most important factor to consider when looking for sunglasses is the quality of their lenses.
+The most important factor to consider when looking for best quality sunglasses Australia is the quality of their lenses.
 It is lenses that provide that final protection of the eyes.
 Make sure to opt for sunglasses with lenses that suit the kind of protection you’re looking for.
-Meet Forest Hill
+Meet Forest Hill sunglass with bamboo frame.

 Take them to an Optometrist

 If you don’t know how to check if your sunglasses are up to the task of protecting your eyes effectively, then you should visit the nearest optometrist or optician around you.
 They have special tools for testing your sunglass lenses, and they will let you know if they are perfectly fit for your eyes or not.